 As I have studied, learned, and trained, I have become interested in understanding which martial arts self defense systems are best for real world combat situations, and why.
-This website and blog is intended to focus on the arts that I believe are the most practical self defense systems, which I believe are Wing Chun Kung Fu, Bak Mei, Western Boxing, Kick Boxing Muay Thai and Kajukenbo.
+This website and blog is intended to focus on the arts that I believe are the most practical self defense systems, which I believe include Wing Chun Kung Fu, Bak Mei Kung Fu, Western Boxing, Kickboxing, Muay Thai, and Kajukenbo.

 I focus on striking systems because , if you are attacked on the street, most of the time it will be by multiple attackers, and with multiple attackers you want to be as mobile as possible.
 Therefore, martial arts like Brazilian Jiu Jitsu, Judo, and the various forms of Wrestling, often will not work on the street.